meltano/meltano/docs/src/_guide/existing-dbt-project.md

 ### Migrating dbt Code Into Meltano

-Note that adding a transformer creates scaffolding within your Meltano `transform` directory including a `dbt_project.yml` and `profile/profiles.yml`.
+Note that adding a transformer creates scaffolding within your Meltano `/transform` directory including a `dbt_project.yml` and `/profile/profiles.yml`.
 If you have an existing dbt project you will already have your own version of these files in your other repo so we'll describe how to merge what you have and what Meltano provides and expects.

 #### Meltano's Default Structure For dbt

 Meltano expects dbt project files to exist in the default directories listed below.
-You can either place your files in the appropriate directories or you can update the given `dbt_project.yml` follow the directory structure of your existing project, if thats preferred.
+You can either place your files in the appropriate directories or you can update the given `dbt_project.yml` to follow the directory structure of your existing project, if thats preferred.

 - data - this is where seed files are stored.
 See [seeds dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)
 - models - this is where models are stored.
 See [models dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/building-models)